Aliases for PTPRS Gene

 GeneCards Summary for PTPRS Gene

-PTPRS (Protein Tyrosine Phosphatase, Receptor Type, S) is a Protein Coding gene.
-Diseases associated with PTPRS include pineal gland cancer and ureterocele.
-Among its related pathways are PAK Pathway and Degradation of the extracellular matrix.
-GO annotations related to this gene include transmembrane receptor protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRT.
+PTPRS (Protein Tyrosine Phosphatase Receptor Type S) is a Protein Coding gene.
+Diseases associated with PTPRS include Nk-Cell Enteropathy and Pineal Region Meningioma.
+Among its related pathways are Protein-protein interactions at synapses and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and transmembrane receptor protein tyrosine phosphatase activity.
+An important paralog of this gene is PTPRD.